matteobrusa/Password-protection-for-static-pages/README.md

 0. If your hosting service offers directory listing, a visitor can bypass the protection.
 1. there's no protection against brute force attack.
 Pick a very long and hard to guess password.

+## Troubleshooting

+0. Test the [demo page](http://matteobrusa.github.io/Password-protection-for-static-pages/) in your browser with password 'secret'
+0. Deploy the whole repo on your hosting, and test again.